Alfred Hitchcock Presents

-Alfred Hitchcock Presents is an American television anthology series created, hosted and produced by Alfred Hitchcock, airing on CBS and NBC between 1955 and 1965.
-It features dramas, thrillers and mysteries.
-Between 1962 and 1965 it was renamed The Alfred Hitchcock Hour.
-Hitchcock himself directed only 18 episodes during its run.
+Alfred Hitchcock Presents is an American television anthology series created, hosted and produced by Alfred Hitchcock, airing on CBS and NBC, alternately, between 1955 and 1965.
+It features dramas, thrillers, and mysteries.
+Between 1962 and 1965, it was renamed The Alfred Hitchcock Hour.
+Hitchcock directed only 17 episodes during its run.

 By the time the show premiered on October 2, 1955, Hitchcock had been directing films for over three decades.
-Time magazine named Alfred Hitchcock Presents as one of "The 100 Best TV Shows of All Time".
+In the 21st century, Time magazine named Alfred Hitchcock Presents as one of "The 100 Best TV Shows of All Time".
 The Writers Guild of America ranked it #79 on their list of the 101 Best-Written TV Series, tying it with Monty Python's Flying Circus, Star Trek: The Next Generation and Upstairs, Downstairs.
 In 2021, Rolling Stone ranked it 18th on its list of 30 Best Horror TV Shows of All Time.